Turing Review: How Much Do Developers Earn with Turing?

 Turing recruits the best minds in the field.
-Hence, it offers competitive salaries that surpass the market average in most countries.
-After all, the best talent deserves the best pay.
+And the best talent, deserves the best pay.

 Yet another developer from Nigeria, Aliyu, shared: “[Because of Turing] I have a much higher income and a stable job with a US-based company.
 Here, there’s more respect, more freedom, more salary—basically more of everything!
 It’s hard to think about how many talented developers spend hours applying for mediocre jobs when they can apply to such amazing jobs at Turing.”

 Turing developers have high productivity and retention rates

 Low salaries lead to high turnover, costing companies vast amounts of money.
 But that’s not all.
 Low wages often result in low productivity.
 Poorly remunerated employees are less invested in their jobs.
 While employees receiving higher salaries, know that the organization values them.
 Better pay also incentivizes a culture of high output.

 High productivity and retention rates are a reflection of a solid team.
 Therefore, Turing offers competitive salaries to ensure that its employees are well-compensated, motivating them to go above and beyond.